All Episodes

 It's just amazing how some people never learn.

-We can continue to talk about that because that is big news, and it's got tentacles all over the Democrat Party.
+We can continue to talk about that because that is big news.

 So a number of Democrats giving back Asian tainted money or tainted Asian money.

-The Chinese connection once again, perhaps.
+The Chinese connection once again, perhaps?

-That's on the docket at 1800-282-2882.
+That's on the docket at 1-800-282-2882.

-Also, Virginia Tech, as I say.
+Also, Virginia Tech, as they say.

-The report came out, state panel has criticized decisions made by Virginia Tech before last April's massacre, where 32 students died.
+The report came out, state panel, has criticized decisions made by Virginia Tech before last April's massacre, where 32 students died.

-This is quite amazing.
+Now, this is quite amazing.

 The report is kind of a CYA report, really.